nesco/WeatherAssistant/README.md

 If there are multiple matching locations, you will be prompted to select the correct one.

-## Approach + Key Engineering & Product decision
+## Approach + Key Engineering & Product Decisions

 - CLI to iterate faster on the engineering part
-- Scrap the data directly from an HTML page instead of using the API by using CSS selectors.
-Also a product decision here as it's to demonstrate my engineering skills
+- Scrape the data directly from an HTML page instead of using the API by using CSS selectors.
+This is also a product decision here as it's to demonstrate my engineering skills
 - Build a TUI to be able to test the private API built over scraping weather.com
 - Only retrieve the data from a single page ("/today") to limit latency
-- Use the OpenAI API as their agent framework in Typescript is pleasent to work with
+- Use the OpenAI API as their agent framework in TypeScript is pleasant to work with